gatsbyjs/gatsby/docs/docs/asset-prefix.md

 Gatsby produces static content that can be hosted _anywhere_ at scale in a cost-effective manner.
 This static content is comprised of HTML files, JavaScript, CSS, images, and more that power your great, Gatsby application.

-There are scenarios in which it may be advantageous or necessary to deploy _assets_ (where an asset is a non-HTML resource, e.g. JavaScript, CSS, etc.) to a separate domain, oftentimes to enable functionality like a CDN or a particular hosting strategy that your company may employ where assets need to be separate from the core application.
+There are scenarios in which it may be advantageous or necessary to deploy _assets_ (where an asset is a non-HTML resource, e.g. JavaScript, CSS, etc.) to a separate domain.
+This can oftentimes be used to enable functionality like a CDN or a particular hosting strategy that your company may employ where assets need to be separate from the core application.

 This `assetPrefix` functionality is available starting in gatsby@2.2.0, so that you can seamlessly use Gatsby with assets hosted from a separate domain.
 To use this functionality, ensure that your version of `gatsby` specified in `package.json` is at least `2.2.0`.